layilin/SP23-33852/_texts/full-text.md

 [^f117n4]: Larks are any of several small birds of the family Alaudidae.
 Renowned for their singing and mostly found in the Old World, larks are also conventionally associated with the dawn.

-[^f117n5]: Phoebus, an alternate name for the Greek god Apollo and used in contexts where Apollo is identified with the sun.

-[^f117n6]: Anthelmintic \(also anthelminthic, antihelminthic\) drugs are used to expel or kill parasitic worms, especially intestinal ones.
+[^f117n5]: Anthelmintic \(also anthelminthic, antihelminthic\) drugs are used to expel or kill parasitic worms, especially intestinal ones.

 ---